Brian C. Mitchell: Early life and education

 A native of Lowell, Massachusetts, Mitchell graduated from Keith Academy and from Merrimack College in 1974.
-He received his Ph.D from the University of Rochester, and is an expert in 19th century urban, ethnic, and labor history.
+He received his PhD from the University of Rochester, and is an expert in 19th-century urban, ethnic, and labor history.
 He wrote The Paddy Camps: The Irish of Lowell, 1821–1861, a critically acclaimed book examining those fields.
 As a professor, he chaired the history department at Anna Maria College and taught at George Mason University, the University of Massachusetts Lowell, Bentley College, Lesley College, New Hampshire College (now Southern New Hampshire University), and the University of Rochester.
 He was awarded the Haskell Award for Distinguished Teaching in the Humanities from Lowell and the Albert J. Beveridge Grant for Research in American History from the American Historical Association.

 Career

 Mitchell worked as a program officer in the Division of State Programs of the National Endowment for the Humanities and became president of the Council of Independent Colleges and Universities of Pennsylvania (CICU) in 1991.
-In that position, Mitchell was instrumental in getting House Bill 55 of 1997, the Institutions of Purely Public Charity Act, unanimously passed in the Pennsylvania State House and the State Senate.
+In that position, Mitchell was instrumental in getting House Bill 55 of 1997, the Institutions of Purely Public Charity Act, unanimously passed in the Pennsylvania state House and the state Senate.
 The bill provided uniform standards for determining the tax-exempt eligibility for all nonprofits, especially private colleges.
 This legislation was passed in response to Washington, Pennsylvania's 1993 lawsuit against Washington & Jefferson College challenging the college’s tax-exempt status.
 The bill clarified the law and has had a long-term impact on other nonprofits besides private colleges, including hospitals, nursing homes, and public universities.